 What is a foreign exchange deposit?

 We pay the Patent Office(s) and local agents (if required) after we receive the invoice payment.
-This period includes the time between sending the invoice (60 days before the renewal due month) and making the payment to the Patent Office(s) (30 days before the renewal due month begins), during which exchange rates may fluctuate due to market conditions.
-The foreign exchange deposit helps cover any differences if the exchange rate used in the invoice isn’t enough to account for currency fluctuations.
+There is a gap between the time we invoice you (60 days before the renewal due month) and when we transfer the funds to the Patent Office(s) (30 days before the renewal due month begins).

 The FX deposit accounts for variations in costs, including official fees, transaction fees, local agent fees, surcharges, and postal or fax charges, as well as the currency pair used for conversion.